Plant-based milk market in China

 For example, significant investments were made in the plant-based milk market in China.
 The major investor appeared to be:

 - Coca Cola China which invested 400 million U.S. dollars in the company Xiamen Culianwang Beverage Technology

 - The company Mengniu Diary Co invested 7.5 million U.S. dollars in the plant-based food and beverage industry.

 - The Swedish oat milk brand Oatly which has recently opened an office in Shanghai and deployed a new Chinese character for “vegan milk”

-Most of major food brands in China now have a plant-based beverage strategy.
-Some brands like, Want Want China and Yangyuan, with its walnut beverage brand, used internal R&D to launch new brands, while others pursued partnership with emerging companies.
+Most major food brands in China now have a plant-based beverage strategy.
+Some brands like, Want Want China and Yangyuan, with its walnut beverage brand, used internal R&D to launch new brands, while others pursued partnerships with emerging companies.

 Two years ago Want Want China company, one of China’s largest processed foods companies, which is known for its dairy products such as a top-selling children’s milk drink, has expanded into the lucrative niche market for soy and other plant-based milk products as Chinese families spend more for healthy options.